AguaClara/Textbook/Clarification/Clarifier_Intro.rst

 Terminal Velocity and Capture Velocity
 ======================================

-Why does flocculation precede clarification?
-Which process removes the largest quantity of contaminants?

 Sedimentation is the process of particles ‘falling’ because they have a higher density then the water, and its governing equation is:

 .. math::